 Current Research Interests

-- Relational economic geographies – networks, trust-building, and socioeconomic space
+- Relational economic geographies: networks, trust-building, practices, socioeconomic space

 - Global production networks and regional development in the Global South